Open Accessibility Menu

 In 2012, The American Brachytherapy Society provided consensus guidelines for the appropriate deployment of HDR brachytherapy as part of cervical cancer curative-intent treatmenti.
 In 2020 and again in 2025, updated consensus guidelinesii iii emphasized the critical importance of tumor-directed, image-guided treatment, emphasizing the value of MRI-guided radiation.

 At East Jefferson, we developed and launched MRI-guided Ring and Tandem Brachytherapy in 2024.
 Woman treated with this approach do not need smit sleeve placement.
 We place their brachytherapy device under ultrasound guidance in the operating room and then perform an MRI with the device in place.
 This approach allows us to better and more accurately target the residual cervical cancer.
-It also allows us to reduce the total number of device placements to two total, with each resulting in 2 treatments.
+It also allows us to reduce the total number of device placements to two total, with each resulting in two treatments.
 This allows curative treatment to proceed by leveraging advanced imaging and planning, while prioritizing patient comfort.

 To schedule an initial consultation to see if you are a good candidate for Gynecologic HDR Brachytherapy, you or your cancer doctor can call our team at 504.503.5139 and press option 2 to schedule.